 Sperm whales are the biggest creature with teeth on Earth; the blue whale is much bigger, but is toothless.
 Male sperm whales are quite a bit bigger than females and grow to 18m (60ft) in length and weigh up to 57 tonnes (57,000kg).
 Sperm whales mostly hunt prey found on or near the ocean floor; giant, large and medium-sized squid are their favourite food.

-The Bowhead whale, which lives in the arctic, has the largest mouth in the world; measuring 5m (16ft) long, 4m (13ft) high and 2.5 m (8ft).
+The bowhead whale, which lives in the arctic, has the largest mouth in the world; measuring 5m (16ft) long, 4m (13ft) high and 2.5 m (8ft).
 Their mouths are steeply arched to accommodate their long baleen plates.
 When feeding, bowheads open their mouths and skim through the water.
 As the water flows through their mouths, it passes through the baleen and food (tiny crustaceans) gets trapped on the plates.
 Bowheads use their huge, thick, muscular tongues, which weigh about 900kg to wipe off the prey caught in their baleen plates, ready for swallowing.

 Longest mammal migration

-Baleen whales are long-distance travellers, and the champions amongst them include grey whales and humpbacks whales.
+Baleen whales are long-distance travellers, and the champions amongst them include gray whales and humpback whales.
 These whales regularly make incredible annual journeys of between 4000 and 5095 miles (6400 to 8200km) each way, between their favoured cold water feeding grounds and their warm water breeding grounds.
 Some humpback whale populations have been found to journey even further than this, swimming between Antarctic waters where they feed, across the Equator to reach their coastal breeding sites in Colombia, Panama and Costa Rica.
 This is a round-trip of up to 7000 miles (11,300km).

 Smartest marine creature